 chronicles and archives Naval history.
 Early in the Navy Yard's history, it was the largest shipbuilding facility in our country.
 There was a shift by 1852 in the Navy Yard’s primary function, and it became a base for technology development, testing, and production.
 In the 1960s, the Navy Yard was abandoned from its original purpose, and the space was converted into offices.

-Today, the area is the home to the US Department of Transportation, and has a fun walkway highlighting the history of transportation in the US.
+Today, the area is the home to the US Department of Transportation and has a fun walkway highlighting the history of transportation in the US.
 The area has a gorgeous, walkable boardwalk/park system along the Anacostia River, lined with mixed-use shopping, casual and high-end restaurants including Michelin-star rated Albi

 , and residential areas heading north beyond it.
 There is a popular wading pool and spray park area to cool off on a hot day, and a large stepped grassy area is perfect for picnicking and catching the free Friday summer concert series.

 The majority of the housing stock in this neighborhood are rental units in newer large buildings with lots of wonderful amenities like concierge services, security, rooftop decks and pools, party rooms, workout rooms, and even indoor bowling!
-There are some townhomes and condos that are available to purchase, and they range from slightly more moderately priced than their some of their fellow D.C. waterfront neighborhoods, to very high price per square footage for larger units with water views, outdoor patios, and parking and the like.
+There are some townhomes and condos that are available to purchase, and they range from slightly more moderately priced than some of their fellow D.C. waterfront neighborhoods, to the very high price per square footage for larger units with water views, outdoor patios, and parking and the like.

 Choosing the right neighborhood

 Had the image of endless concrete and towering high-rises left you discouraged about the prospect of a move to a city?
-Hopefully, now you can see that there are many options of waterfront neighborhoods with great personality and amenities to suit a wide range of interests and budgets, right in the heart of our nation’s capital city.
+Hopefully, now you can see that there are many options for waterfront neighborhoods with great personality and amenities to suit a wide range of interests and budgets, right in the heart of our nation’s capital city.